The A-decomposability of the Singer construction

-Lannes and Zarati \cite{LZ} used this to relate the functors $\cald_s$ to the Singer functors $R_s$.
-(As recalled in Section \ref{sect:background}, the Singer functor $R_s$ is an exact functor defined on the category of unstable modules and $R_s M$ is canonically a submodule of $P_s \otimes M$, for $M$ an unstable module.)
-Namely, by \cite[Théorème 2.5]{LZ}, for $M$ an unstable module, $\alpha^{\Sigma M}_s$ induces an isomorphism
+The Lannes-Zarati morphism involves the Singer functors.
+For each $s$, there is a Singer functor, $R_s$, which is an exact functor defined on the category of unstable $\cala$-modules such that, for an unstable module $M$, $R_s M$ is canonically a submodule of $P_s \otimes M$ (see Section \ref{sect:background} for more detail).
+When $M = \tilde{H}^* (X)$, the reduced cohomology of a pointed space $X$, the unstable modules $R_\bullet \tilde{H}^* (X)$ arise in identifying $H^* (QX) $ in terms of $H^* (X)$ as an unstable $\cala$-module (cf. the presentation of the Singer functors in \cite{K_Whitehead} for homology).